-- (a) Subject to the terms and conditions of this Agreement, the Company hereby employs Helen Thackray ("Employee") as Chief Research & Development Officer as of the Effective Date (defined below).
-Employee shall commence employment remotely and remain working remotely unless or until business needs change.
-If business needs arise during the duration of your employment that are mutually agreed upon to require your presence in BioCryst's corporate headquarters, the company will provide executive relocation assistance in accordance with BioCryst's relocation policy. - (b) Employee shall devote substantially full-time attention to the business and affairs of the Company and its affiliates.
-Employee may (i) serve on corporate, civic, charitable or non-profit boards or committees, subject in all cases to the prior approval of the Board and other applicable written policies of the Company and its affiliates as in effect from time to time, and (ii) manage personal and family investments, participate in industry organizations and deliver lectures at educational institutions or events, so long as no such service or activity interferes, individually or in the aggregate, with the performance of Employee's responsibilities hereunder. - (c) The term of employment of Employee under this Agreement shall begin no later than March 22, 2021 (such start date, the "Effective Date") and terminate on the second anniversary of the Effective Date unless earlier terminated in accordance with the provisions of Section 4.
-In the event Employee is retained by the Company as Chief Research & Development Officer past the second anniversary of the Effective Date, the terms of Employee's employment shall continue to be governed by this Agreement unless otherwise provided by the Board.
+- (a) Subject to the terms and conditions of this Agreement, the Company hereby employs Dr. William Sheridan ("Employee") as Chief Medical Officer.
+Employee shall continue working remotely unless or until business needs change.
+Employee shall devote substantially full-time attention to the business and affairs of the Company and its affiliates.
+Employee may (i) serve on corporate, civic, charitable or non-profit boards or committees, subject in all cases to the prior written approval in accordance with all applicable policies of the Company and its affiliates as in effect from time to time, and (ii) manage personal and family investments, participate in industry organizations and deliver lectures at educational institutions or events, so long as no such service or activity interferes, individually or in the aggregate, with the performance of Employee's responsibilities hereunder. - (b) The term of employment of Employee under this Agreement shall begin on the date first set forth above (the "Effective Date") and shall continue until Employee is terminated in accordance with Section 4 of this Agreement.